MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 ![action command invoke locations](~/assets/images/messaging-extension-invoke-locations.png)

-## Choose how to create your task module
+## Select how to create your task module

-Choose how to create a task module, for example, populate the form in the task module for the users.
-Following are the ways to create the form that is rendered inside the task module:
+In addition to selecting where your command can be invoked from, you must also select how to populate the form in the task module for your users.
+You have the following three options for creating the form that is rendered inside the task module:

 * **Static list of parameters**: This is the simplest method.
 You can define a list of parameters in your app manifest the Teams client renders, but cannot control the formatting in this case.
-* **Adaptive Card**:  You can choose to use an Adaptive Card, which provides greater control over the UI, but still limits you on the available controls and formatting options.
+* **Adaptive Card**:  You can select to use an Adaptive Card, which provides greater control over the UI, but still limits you on the available controls and formatting options.
-* **Embedded web view**: You can choose to embed a custom web view in the task module to have a complete control over the UI and controls.
+* **Embedded web view**: You can select to embed a custom web view in the task module to have a complete control over the UI and controls.

-If you create the task module with a static list of parameters and submit, the messaging extension is called.
+If you select to create the task module with a static list of parameters and when the user submits the task module, the messaging extension is called.
 When using an embedded web view or an Adaptive Card, your messaging extension must handle an initial invoke event from the user, create the task module, and return it back to the client.

-## Choose how the final message is sent
+## Select how the final message is sent

 In most cases, the action command results in a card inserted into the compose message box.
 The user can send it into the channel or chat.
 In this case, the message comes from the user, and the bot cannot edit or update the card further.